-According to the ancient Iranians' belief, Anahita was water goddess, guardian angel of fountains and rain and also a symbol of fertility, love and friendship.
-Temple building has been divided into three Achaemenid, Parthian and Sassanid eras, and the other theories linked this building to an unfinished palace of Khosrow II in the late Sassanid era.
+The construction of the temple has been attributed to three Achaemenid, Parthian and Sassanid era.
+Some theories linked the structure to an unfinished palace of Khosrow II in the late Sassanid era.

-The plan of this building is foursquare, and each side is like a platform which, constructed in dry stone method (materials arranged over or beside of each other in the regular basis without the use of mortar) by use of rubble stone and plaster and the exterior facade decorated with carved stones.
+The plan of this building is foursquare, and each side is like a platform which, constructed in dry stone method (construction materials arranged over on or next to each other in the regular basis without the use of mortar) by use of rubble masonry and plaster and the exterior facade decorated with carved stones.

-Stone ditches has adjusted the river water and directed it magnificently to the center pond of the temple, also, this type of water stream in the temple is one of the engineering wonders of that era.
+Stone ditches have adjusted the river water and conducted it magnificently to the center pond of the temple.
+Also, this type of water stream in the temple is one of the engineering wonders of that era.